Personal Counseling | BCTC

 Date Time

-A 45-minute workshop to increase understanding of how the human reward system can be hijacked, and learn how to get your life back.
+A 45-minute workshop to increase understanding of how the human reward system can be hijacked and learn to get your life back.

 Learn about the science behind addiction and what options are available for recovery.